Free calculator and drivers’ hours guide

 How does the 90-hour rule work?

 The calculation always looks at two neighbouring fixed weeks.
-You add the driving time in the previous fixed week to the driving time in the current fixed week.
+Add the driving time in the previous fixed week to the driving time in the current fixed week.
 The combined total must not exceed 90 hours.

-The pairs overlap.
-That means you must check week one plus week two, then week two plus week three, then week three plus week four.
-The calculation does not simply reset after every second Sunday.
+The pairs overlap: check week one plus week two, then week two plus week three, then week three plus week four.
+The calculation does not reset after every second Sunday.

 A simple 90-hour-rule example